johanberntsson/ozmoo/README.md

 ## Status

-Ozmoo is not ready for release or production use.
-A few features are missing, most notably the restart instruction.
-There are also numerous bugs.
+Ozmoo is not quite ready for release or production use yet.
+A few minor features are missing, like the ability to choose text color and background color.
+There are also some bugs.
+Most games should run just fine though.

 If you want to start using Ozmoo once it's more mature, we recommend you to star the project, or just return every once in a while to see what's happening.